adzialocha/angular-watch-resource/README.md

 * **start**(updateFrequency) (returns *Boolean*)

-  creates an $interval job, calling a resource fetch in a frequent interval, read further under Resource Options for more info about update intervals.
+  creates an $interval job, calling a resource fetch in a frequent interval, read further under *Resource Options* for more info about update intervals.

-  If this is called multiple times on the same Resource it will replace the old interval job when the frequency has changed (returns true, otherwise false).
+  If this is called multiple times on the same Resource, it will replace the old interval job when the frequency has changed (returns true, otherwise false).

   Arguments: